 First of all, let's see an example of how this works.
 To override anything within the EWWW IO plugin, you define a "constant" in your wp-config.php file.
 This is the file where your database connection details are stored, as well as a few other settings that are global within WordPress.
 The wp-config.php file is located right in the root of your WordPress install folder, often right inside the public_html folder or a similar location.
-Defining a constant looks something like this:

 define( 'EWWW_IMAGE_OPTIMIZER_DELAY', 5 );

-EWWW_IMAGE_OPTIMIZER_SKIP_BUNDLE - Tells the plugin not to install the bundled optimization utilities and use system-level binaries instead.
+EWWW_IMAGE_OPTIMIZER_SKIP_BUNDLE - (true/false) Tells the plugin not to install the bundled optimization utilities and use system-level binaries instead.
 For example, if you installed jpegtran, optipng, and gifsicle via yum or apt, you may wish to use those versions instead of the ones included with EWWW IO.
 I really don't recommend it, but you can if you want to.

 define( 'EWWW_IMAGE_OPTIMIZER_NOAUTO', true );